 The full-service Marin Country Mart location features a full bar with seasonal cocktails, beer and wine and the same bay-to-bar philosophy as the Tomales Bay original.
-Oysters, raw and grilled are a must, then check the day’s menu to see what was most recently pulled from Marin’s waters before deciding what to eat.
+Sit inside or at one of the picnic tables facing the Bay before satiating that oyster craving; then check the day’s menu to see what was most recently pulled from Marin’s waters before deciding what else to eat.

 2401 Larkspur Landing Circle, 628.253.5905

 This authentically classic brasserie has been serving the Larkspur community for more than two decades.
-Whether on the patio, at the European-style bar or in the casually elegant main dining room with a huge fireplace, it’s a fun and French experience in downtown.
-The restaurant is also hosting two “virtual” restaurant concepts for takeout and delivery only, Kebabery by Meso (Mediterranean) and Lito’s Cocina Hispana (Spanish/Mexican).
+Whether on the patio, at the European-style bar or in the casually elegant main dining room with a huge fireplace, it’s a fun and French downtown experience.
+The restaurant is also hosting two “virtual” restaurant concepts for takeout and delivery only, a Mac ‘n Cheese Shop and Lito’s Cocina Hispana (Spanish/Mexican).

 507 Magnolia Ave, 415.927.3331